The Micromosaic vs Mosaic Debate

 Defining Mosaic

-These are both mosaics the very course tiles and a finer mosaic that has closely stacked tales that are waxed on the surface but the tiles are larger.
-There are some very fine mosaic's that bridge the two very different techniques, some even are a combination of the two.
-When both techniques are combined in one, it is defined as a mosaic as it is not 100 % a micromosaic.
-The finer examples of mosaic's do tend to be called a micromosaic in this case.
-Are they technically a micro? no...most are not but when they are close enough even the experts will classify as a micromosaic because that is the desirable technique to have and to be selling.
+These are both mosaics the very course tiles of a 20th century mosaic on the left and the older 1880's Venetian mosaic on the right that has closely stacked tiles that are waxed on the surface but larger than the tiles used in micromosaics.
+There are some very fine mosaic's that bridge both, some even are a combination of the two.
+When both techniques of using fine and larger tesserae are combined in a mosaic, the finer examples of mosaic's do tend to be designated as micromosaic in this case.
+Are they technically a micro? no...most are not but when they are close enough even the experts will classify as a micromosaic because that is the desirable technique for buying and selling.
+Historically this type of mosaic was classified as a Venetian mosaic to differentiate them from the finer Rome mosaics.
+Today the Venetian mosaics are refered to as just mosaic, although some experts still use the traditional term too.

 • Larger tesserae that is wider than 1mm in diameter or cross section and longer than 3mm.